What is Your Key to Choice?

 What homes can I bid for?

-When you register with EdIndex, you will build up waiting time which is measured in days.
+When you register with EdIndex, you will build up waiting time.
+This is measured in days.
 How this is calculated will depend on whether you are a Starter or a Mover.

 Each advert is marked as either a Starter (S) or Mover (M).
-This means you can only bid for homes marked with the category that applies to you.
+You can only bid for homes marked with the category that applies to you.

 Starters are homes for people who are :